 Florida’s bad faith insurance laws are designed to protect consumers from fraudulent or unfair insurance practices.
 The purpose is to establish a check on the substantial wealth and power that insurance companies have on individual consumers required to purchase those policies.

 Insurers are required by law to act in good faith toward both policyholders and third-party claimants.
 That means they must not engage in fraud or unfair dealing.

-The Fort Myers bad faith insurance lawyers at The Garvin Law Firm are committed to holding insurers accountable for their failure to meet their obligations under Florida’s insurance laws.
+The Fort Myers bad faith insurance lawyers at Garvin Injury Law are committed to holding insurers accountable for their failure to meet their obligations under Florida’s insurance laws.

-These cases are often complex, and separate from personal injury lawsuits that are filed directly against the at-fault party.
+These cases are often complex and separate from personal injury lawsuits filed directly against the at-fault party.
 Carefully documenting all interactions with claims adjusters is important to establishing a strong case.
 Hiring an attorney with experience and a track record of success in litigating bad faith claims is also essential.

 Numerous types of unfair insurance company tactics stemming from a personal injury claim can constitute bad faith.
 These may include: